seelabs/scratch_docs/xls-xchainbridge.md

 The **`Bridge`** object represents one end of a cross-chain bridge and holds data associated with the cross-chain bridge.
 Bridges are created using the **`XChainCreateBridge`** transaction.

 The ledger object is owned by the door account and defines the bridge parameters.
 It is created with a `XChainCreateBridge` transaction, and modified with a `XChainModifyBridge` transaction (only the `MinAccountCreateAmount` and `SignaturesReward` may be changed).
 It cannot be deleted.
+A door account may not own more than one `Bridge` object.

 _Note:_ The signatures used to attest to chain events are on the `XChainOwnedClaimID` and `XChainOwnedAccountCreateClaimID` ledger objects, not on this ledger object.